Learning Et Al.

 Iterations

-- —News sources: Hardcoded RSS → DuckDuckGo scraping (broke on one CSS change) → Serper/DDG with User-Agent rotation and field-specific RSS fallback chain.
+- —News sources: Hardcoded RSS → DuckDuckGo scraping (broke on one CSS change) → Serper/DDG with User-Agent rotation and field-specific RSS fallback.

 The Vault